 The talks are proposed by the ph.d. students.
 They can happen before presenting papers at conferences, but also completely independently from conference presentations (e.g., just to collect feedback about the ongoing work).
-We require each student to propose a ph.d. talk before the end of the second year, and another ph.d. talk in the third year.
+We invite each student to propose at least a ph.d. talk during the phd.

 In order to propose a talk, a student has to send an email to both the director and the deputy director of the ph.d. program indicating: the period the talk is supposed to be given, the title of the talk, a short abstract of the talk and finally the information whether the talk is linked to a conference presentation or not.
 The email must be sent 3 or possibly 4 weeks before the period the talk is supposed to take place.
 This delta is useful to organize the session, possibly involving other students, and to advertise the program to the department.

 All PhD students are strongly encouraged to attend ph.d talks.